karmicwind/sep315/labs/04-incident-response.md

 Step 3.

-Once you have built and tested the two above Lambda functions.
-Once those functions are running you will need to incorporate them into the above Step Function in your lab.
+Once those functions are built and tested, you will need to incorporate them into the above Step Function in your lab.
 This part should be straight forward.

 Step 4.

-To test this step function, you need to fire it in some way.
+To test this step function, you need to trigger it in some way.
 The best way to test this is add a cloud watch rule.